getbraincloud/braincloud-csharp/README.md

 ### .unitypackage Installation

-With your Unity Project open, open the brainCloudClient_unity_X.X.X.unitypackage file and click the import prompt.
+With your Unity Project open, open the **brainCloudClient_unity_X.X.X.unitypackage** file and click the import prompt.

-*Note that the plugin has gone through major updates since BrainCloud 4.7 release, please refer to the appropriate plugin guide.*
+**Note** that the plugin has gone through major updates since BrainCloud 4.7 release, please refer to the appropriate plugin guide.

 ### Updating

-Whether you update with the brainCloudClient_unity_X.X.X.unitypackage or via the Package Manager, make sure to delete your old brainCloud settings first: `BrainCloud > Resources > BrainCloudEditorSettings_X_X_X` and `BrainCloud > Resources > BrainCloudSettings_X_X_X`.
+Whether you update with the .unitypackage or via the Package Manager, make sure to delete your old brainCloud settings first: `BrainCloud > Resources > BrainCloudEditorSettings_X_X_X` and `BrainCloud > Resources > BrainCloudSettings_X_X_X`.

 If you plan on swapping to the brainCloud custom package, you must delete the old root BrainCloud library files folder `Assets > BrainCloud` in your Unity project, as well as the brainCloud plugin files `Plugins > Android > brainCloudUnity` and `Plugins > iOS > RegionLocaleNative`.
 If you do not have any additional Plugins, then it is safe to delete the root Plugins folder.